 Important points to keep in mind to assist you with the visa application process:

-- Apply for your visa four (4) to six (6) months in advance of traveling.
+- Apply for your visa at least four (4) months in advance of traveling.
 You should provide your entire trip itinerary, including travel to any countries other than the United States, at the time of visa application.

 - If completion of travel plans is contingent upon early approval of the visa application, specify this at the time of the application.

 - Provide proof of scientific status (for example, proof that you submitted an abstract for the meeting).
 Do not wait until you receive notification that your abstract submission has been accepted before applying for a visa.
-It is very rare that ASCB denies an abstract.
+It is very rare that ASCB or EMBO will deny an abstract.
 If your abstract followed the rules and guidelines, it will be accepted and programmed.
+If you apply by August 1, we can provide a letter of acceptance before the notification dates.

 - Bring your English-language resume or C.V. with a list of published articles and research topics to the U.S. consulate/embassy interview.